 Source of emission Remarks Stationary combustion sources The fuel used was natural gas.
 Fleet vehicles For the company fleet, the kilometres driven with the company cars with regards to required travels for company purposes were recorded.
 Electricity The purchased electricity was 100% green electricity.
 Fuel and energy-related emissions All upstream chain emissions of the fuels used and the electricity supply were taken into account.
 Waste generated in the operation The quantities of the different bins in use (due to waste separation) were calculated according to their different sizes and emptying cycles and were converted accordingly after consultation with the disposal company.
-Business travel Business trips taken into account were made by car, train or plane.
+Business travel Business trips taken into account were made by car, train or plane, hotel accommodation was also included for the first time for 2022.
 Employee Commuting Employees were asked how they commute to work and which type of car they have.
 Commuted kilometers were calculated accordingly and were matched to the different categories of travel (car, bike, trains).